 So put all these elements together, we have a current growing number of these tragic incidents with the societal problems, mental health and gun issues – persisting.

 Everyone needs to be in the conversation, including some the rather strongly opinionated, or those who put monetary profits above people.
 There needs to be a greater awareness that some of our individual, corporate or government actions may inadvertently foster the climate for growth of more violent ideologies, and further victimization of both vulnerable and actual victims of violence.
 There are many elements of this crisis to be considered.
 If you have personal concerns for someone in your life, reach out to a qualified mental health provider – get involved.

 Written by Ron Parks, MD and edited by Shan Parks

 Where would you focus your ideas and energy to help make a difference?
 I would be interested in your comments.

-RECEIVE A FREE COPY OF my BOOK, Covid-19/Mental Health Crises, periodic newsletters, and blog posts
+RECEIVE A FREE COPY OF my BOOK, Covid-19/Mental Health Crises, and my Mind Wise newsletters, and new articles

 By using this blog site, viewers acknowledge that they have read, accept and understand the following terms and conditions: This blog site provides information only, not medical or mental health advice.
 It is the User’s responsibility to direct personal medical or mental health questions to their primary care provider and specialty physicians.
 This blog site is not intended to do or provide medical advice or consultation.
 You are advised to seek the advice of your personal physician or other qualified health provider with any questions you may have regarding a medical condition or problem.